Our Foundation classes help improve overall language skills through authentic materials. Students gain the confidence to travel, take a

 Cultural Classes explore Francophone culture and history for B1+ students, typically in French.
 Lower-level classes may include more English.
 Offered less frequently than other courses.

-At the C1 level, students are able to communicate fludily on personal, professional, and academic topics.
-By the end of the C1.1-C1.4 series, students are able to navigate complex authentic material and use language flexibly on both familiar and unfamiliar topics.
+Students can communicate fluently on personal, professional, and academic topics.
+By the end of the C1.1 to C1.4 series, they are able to confidently navigate complex, authentic materials and use language flexibly and effectively, even when discussing unfamiliar subjects.

 Take our online test to find what level of French class is suitable for you.